CHC43015

 To enrol in this Cert IV course, you must:

-- Be an Australian Residence or Citizen, or have an appropriate visa to study this accredited certificate.
+- Be an Australian Resident or Citizen, or have an appropriate visa to study this accredited certificate.

 - Be reasonably fit and physically capable of performing the role.